KaplanOpenSource/hera/hera/doc/source/toolkits/simulations/openFoam/solvers/StochasticLagrangianSolver.rst

 * Flow dynamics:
     * SteadyState: f the flow is in a steady state, specify the time step to use and the duration of the dispersion.
 In this case, the time in the dispersion field will vary from 0 to the maximum time.
     * Dynamic    :  In this case, the time in the dispersion field will use the time of the flow simulation.
 The user specifies the first time to be used (to ignore bootstrapping).

+Additional fields are often necessary, depend on the parametrization chosen.
+For the Neutral2018, and Indoor2018 parameterizations the following fields are required:

 * ustar : An estimation of the ustar (friction velocity) in the domain.
 Currently, we use a constant value, but it can be changed in a later procedure.
 * Hmix  : The height of the mixing layer.
 For indoor simulations, simply type 1000 or another appropriate value.